 How do you carry your phone while running?

 While there’s no reason why you can’t simply run with your phone in your hand, it does increase the risk of a smashed screen should you take a tumble.
 To keep your device safe, look for a pair of sporty bottoms with a handy pocket.

 Alternatively, look for a phone holder that straps onto your upper arm or waist.
 If you find these tend to slip and slide when you’re pounding the pavements, a specialist, elasticated vest could be the solution for you.

 Go-to brands when buying running attire for beginners

 Often overlooked in favour of more sports-focused brands, H&M is our go-to for affordable activewear.
 You might expect it to sag and bag after a couple of wears, but we can report that they not only wash well, but stand the test of time too.The collection isn’t currently available in all of their stores, so for the full range, you’re best to browse online.

 With performance at the heart of everything they do, you can rely on Nike for high-tech fabrics and thoughtful details.
 Take their best-selling 7/8 running leggings for example.
 Not content with simply using a sweat-wicking fabric, the hardworking yarns have been carefully crafted to deliver maximum breathability and airflow.
-The secure zip-pocket and adjustable waistband are the cherries on top.

 For activewear that’s as fashionable as it is functional, Sweaty Betty won’t let you down.
 The only bad news is that because the brand is so in demand, some of their most popular patterns and prints sell out quickly.
 Shop everything from insulated jackets to running gloves, high-impact sports bras to stylish running skorts.